FareHarbor/fareharbor-docs/external-api/data-types.md

 * `health_and_safety_policy`: `markdown`

   The item's health and safety policy.
+It includes details and procedures related to specific activities for the item like the precautions being taken, equipment to bring, and any additional special rules.

 Example: